Radium Hill: History

-A section of Maldorkey Station was annexed and proclaimed a "Uranium mining reserve" in 1954 and the mine was officially opened by the Governor General of Australia, Field Marshal Sir William Slim on 10 November the same year.
+A section of Maldorkey Station was annexed and proclaimed a "Uranium mining reserve" in 1954 and the mine was officially opened by the Governor General of Australia, Field Marshal Sir William Slim on 10 November of the same year.

-The Rum Jungle mine in the Northern Territory opened in 1950, and in 1958 the Mary Kathleen mine was opened in Queensland.
+The Rum Jungle, Northern Territory mine in the Northern Territory opened in 1950 and, in 1958, the Mary Kathleen mine was opened in Queensland.

 The main shaft of the Radium Hill mine was 420 m deep with a 40 m headframe.
 Ore was crushed at a ball mill and treated on site at a surface concentrate mill using a heavy media separation and flotation process.
-It was then rail-freighted to the purpose-built Port Pirie Uranium Treatment Complex at Port Pirie, which processed ore from Radium Hill and from Myponga (Wild Dog Hill), south of Adelaide.
+It was then freighted by rail to the purpose-built Port Pirie Uranium Treatment Complex at Port Pirie, which processed ore from both Radium Hill and Myponga (Wild Dog Hill), south of Adelaide.
 The Port Pirie complex was also operated by the state government.

-The mine output was 970,000 tonnes of 0.09-0.13% ore and the ore concentrate produced a mix of about 150,000 tonnes of yellowcake which was then processed at Port Pirie where it was subjected to hot acid leaching, producing about 860 tons of U_{3}O_{8} worth more than £15 million.
-After seven years of operations, the contract was filled and the plant officially decommissioned on 21 December 1961, unable to compete with other sources of higher quality available elsewhere in the world.
+The mine output was 970,000 tonnes of 0.09-0.13% ore and the ore concentrate produced a mix of about 150,000 tonnes of yellowcake which was then processed at Port Pirie, where it was subjected to hot acid leaching, producing about 860 tons of U_{3}O_{8}, worth more than £15 million.
+After seven years of operations, the contract was filled and the plant was officially decommissioned on 21 December 1961, being unable to compete with other sources of higher-quality elsewhere in the world.
 During its main period of production between 1954 and 1961, the mine produced nearly 1 million tonnes of davidite-bearing ore, to produce about 860 tons of U_{3}O_{8}.

 After the closure of the mine, the township was abandoned, with many of the buildings and structures being demolished or removed.